-a) Wherever possible CPD activities and records should demonstrate a maintenance and improvement in standards of practice.
+(a) Wherever possible CPD activities and records should demonstrate a maintenance and improvement in standards of practice.

-- c) CPD is very broadly defined and can include any of the following: teaching, research, webinars, conferences, personal therapy, supervision, post qualification training and relevant work, placement or secondment experiences outside of MIP.
+(c) CPD is very broadly defined and can include any of the following: teaching, research, webinars, conferences, personal therapy, supervision, post qualification training and relevant work, placement or secondment experiences.
+The list is not exhaustive.

-- d) Registrants should be able to evidence how their CPD informs their practice with the client groups that they work with.
+d) Registrants should be able to evidence how their CPD informs their practice with the client groups that they work with.

-Currently, the minimum CPD requirements are 20 hours per annum, with a total of 250 hours or more during a 5 year period.
+Currently, the minimum CPD requirements for the UKCP are 20 hours per annum, with a total of 250 hours over a five year period.